On almost every construction site, there are many electronically powered

 tools used by multiple employees.
 Whether a person is working on a crane,

-using power tools, or fixing wires in a building, electrocutions can happen
+using power tools, or installing wiring in a building, electrocutions

-at any given moment if employees are not safe and employers do not enforce
+can happen at any given moment if employees are not safe and employers

 - Ungrounded wires

 Electrocutions can cause a wide range of injuries, depending on the strength

 of the tool or machine that caused the injury.